psemiletov/drumlabooh/README.md

 * Up to 36 instruments with layers (max 127 layers)

+* Round Robin and Cycle Random modes for each instrument

 * Automatic open hihat mute on hihat close

 * Drumkit image (if provided) at plugin window